10gic/ethutil/README.md

 Available Commands:
-  balance               Check eth balance for address transfer              Transfer amount of eth to target-address call                  Invokes the (paid) contract method query                 Invokes the (constant) contract method deploy                Deploy contract deploy-erc20          Deploy an ERC20 token
-  4byte                 Get the function signatures for the given selector from https://openchain.xyz/signatures drop-tx               Drop pending tx for address encode-param          Encode input arguments, it's useful when you call contract's method manually gen-key               Generate eth private key and its address dump-address          Dump address from private key or mnemonic
+  balance               Check eth balance for address transfer              Transfer AMOUNT of eth to TARGET-ADDRESS call                  Invokes the (paid) contract method query                 Invokes the (constant) contract method deploy                Deploy contract deploy-erc20          Deploy an ERC20 token drop-tx               Drop pending tx for address 4byte                 Get the function signatures for the given selector from https://openchain.xyz/signatures encode-param          Encode input arguments, it's useful when you call contract's method manually gen-key               Generate eth private key and its address dump-address          Dump address from private key or mnemonic